 This is what I love the most -- and also, sadly, what I do the least.
 Performing requires a production, which requires time, money, and the efforts of many people, whereas writing is something I can do anytime at all.
 In fact, I'm doing it right now.
 As any actor will tell you, pursuing a career as a performer takes all the energy a human can muster.
 I could only do it to the exclusion of these other pursuits.
 So I produce my own work and cast myself.
 Occasionally, I'm invited to appear in a production or perform at an event.
 Whenever I do it, I remember that there's nothing better than a live audience's laughter.

-I have a long history of playing Groucho Marx, including in my own adaptation of I'll Say She Is at Marxfest and FringeNYC; in Music of the Marx Brothers at 54 Below; and in stage productions such as Groucho on the Air.
-My performances as Groucho have been called "uncanny and hilarious" by Time Out New York, and if it's press quotes you want, there's more here.
+I have a long history of playing Groucho Marx, including in my own adaptation of I'll Say She Is (Off Broadway, FringeNYC, and Marxfest); in Music of the Marx Brothers at 54 Below; and in stage productions such as Groucho on the Air.
+My performances as Groucho have been called "uncanny and hilarious" by Time Out New York, and if it's press you want, there's more here.

 In each of the Nero Fiddled musicals, I appeared in multiple roles, and also narrated.
 In my solo show, 400 Years in Manhattan, I played the challenging role of Noah Diamond, to great acclaim.